 My practice is diverse and incredibly interesting.
-As prosecution counsel I represent the college in discipline hearings.
+As prosecution counsel I represent the regulator in discipline hearings.
 As independent legal counsel to discipline committees, I assist lay panels in providing advice so that they may make informed decisions.
 As general counsel I assist registrars and councils manoeuver through governance matters by developing policy, drafting by-laws, and providing practical advice.
 All of my roles are tethered to ensuring the public interest is protected.
 I believe that this experience is particularly helpful to being a bencher.

-Highlight the importance of access to justiceRead more
+Access to justiceRead more

 Increase diversity within the profession and leadership ranksRead more

 The public benefits with a robust and diverse legal profession.
 It is in the interest of the public that women, Indigenous, parent and racialized licensees remain within the profession and assume positions of leadership.
 Continued efforts to ensure inclusion are required and necessary.
 The Law Society has done a great job of creating the Discrimination and Harassment Counsel.
 But more work is needed.
 The Law Society needs to amplify its efforts to address the #METOO movement.

 Continue with Governance ReviewRead more

 Convocation is too large (40 Lawyer Benchers + 5 Paralegal Benchers + 8 Public Benchers + Other Ex Officio Benchers).
 The Law Society should continue its efforts to make the board smaller.
 The Law Society should look to Bencher selection criteria other than simply geographic location.
 Other factors should be considered when selecting benchers - such as year of call (thereby ensuring that Convocation includes a bencher that is within 10 years of call) and look to competency based criteria.